 - Nexus 6P

 With that out of the way, you can visit Project Fi's sign up page fi.google.com/signup.

 Sign in with your Gmail account and follow the prompts.
-The steps include entering a ZIP code, service address, picking a new phone number (or entering credentials to port an existing number), selecting a wireless plan, and ordering a Project Fi SIM card if you already have a Nexus device.
-If not, you can order a Nexus 5X for the limited time price of $199 or a Nexus 6P for $499.
+The steps include entering a ZIP code, service address, picking a new phone number (or entering credentials to port an existing number), selecting a wireless plan, and ordering a Project Fi SIM card if you already have a compatible device.
+If not, you can order a device direct from Project Fi.
+Phones through Project Fi start at $299 for the Moto X4.